-Most requests are satisfied within 8-10 days though we cannot guarantee this. .
-Electronic copies from mainstream journals will usually arrive much sooner.
+Most requests are satisfied within 5-10 days though we cannot guarantee this.
+Electronic copies from mainstream journals and most book chapters PDFs will usually arrive much sooner.
+If an article or book chapter is available through RapidILL, items will usually be available within 24hrs (Monday – Friday).
 Older, more obscure material can take much longer, as do items that are ordered from abroad.

 How long can I keep the item?

-Items from the British Library are sent on loan from 3 to 6 weeks.
-British Library loan periods are the same for all classes of material: i.e. 3 weeks guaranteed loan from the date of issue, plus an extra 3 weeks' automatic extension if no one else requests the item during this period, i.e. 6 weeks.
+Items from the British Library are sent on loan from three to six weeks.
+British Library loan periods are the same for all classes of material: i.e. three weeks guaranteed loan from the date of issue, plus an extra 3 weeks' automatic extension if no one else requests the item during this period, i.e. six weeks.
 Other libraries will set their own borrowing period but most will usually give a minimum of a month.
 All items are subject to recall by the lending library.

 Return of loans

 Please return all items that you receive on loan promptly.
 This is particularly important because we rely on the goodwill of other libraries to lend us material.
 If you have any problems in returning your loan please contact us immediately.
 If you fail to return an item on time there is a danger that you could be charged.
 The British Library will bill us £195 for a replacement copy if items are excessively overdue.
 Even if the item is returned at a later date the administrative part of the fee (£60) will not be refunded.
 It is our policy to pass this charge on to the borrower.

 It may be possible to renew a loan.
 The current charge for this is £3.00.
 There is no guarantee that we will get the item renewed but in most cases we will.
 If you do find that you will need more time please contact us at least 3 days in advance of the return date.